Devils Thumb Lake, Hessie Trailhead, Indian Peaks Wilderness Area, Colorado

 |Elevation Change:||+2,129' net elevation gain (+2,345' total roundtrip elevation gain)|

-The lake's east shore is shrouded by krummholz, but open along its south and west shores.
-Visitors will enjoy serene forests and idyllic alpine landscapes on the hike to Devils Thumb Lake:
+Visitors will enjoy excellent fishing and alpine landscapes on the hike to Devils Thumb Lake:

-The trail begins on a steep dirt road lined with aspen and wildflowers, merging with the South Fork of Middle Boulder Creek at the Devils Thumb Bypass Trail split (.85 miles : 9,455').
-Bear right on the Devils Thumb Bypass Trail.
+The trail begins on a steep dirt road that meets South Fork Middle Boulder Creek at the Devils Thumb Bypass Trail split (.85 miles : 9,455').
+Bear right on the Devils Thumb Bypass Trail, which twists steeply into a large meadow at the Indian Wilderness Boundary (1.35 miles : 9,625').

-The trail methodically climbs a south-facing valley wall to the Diamond Lake Trail split (3.75 miles : 10,675'), past which it undulates in a thinning forest to the first of two spurs for Jasper Lake (4.35 miles).
-Note that Jasper Lake is not immediately visible from this point; follow the short spur up the bank to view it.
+The trail climbs steadily up the north valley wall to the Diamond Lake Trail split (3.7 miles : 10,675'), past which it undulates in a thinning forest to the first of several spurs for Jasper Lake and campsite access (4.3 miles).

-The Devils Thumb Trail continues below Jasper Lake, crosses its outlet stream on a dilapidated footbridge and rises back toward its southwest shore.
-A Devils Thumb - High Lonesome Trail sign (4.5 miles) and spur for Backcountry Campsite D (4.7 miles) indicate you're on track.
+The Devils Thumb Trail continues below Jasper Lake, crosses the outlet stream on a makeshift bridge and rises back to a sign for Devils Thumb - High Lonesome Trail and a spur for Backcountry Campsites (4.7 miles) on the west end of the lake.

 - N39 57.100 W105 35.696 — 2WD Parking Area for Hessie Trailhead